-Over 50s life insurance is regularly advertised on TV as a way to provide a lump sum for loved ones when you die, which can be used to help pay for your funeral costs, or just as a cash gift.
+Life insurance for over 50s is regularly advertised on TV as a way to provide a lump sum for loved ones when you die, which can be used to help pay for your funeral costs, or just as a cash gift.

-As its name suggests, over 50s life cover is only for people aged 50 or over.
-Like standard life cover, you pay a monthly premium each month, and the policy will pay out a lump sum when you die.
-This type of cover doesn’t have a set term, so you’ll usually pay premiums until your death.
+As its name suggests, life insurance for over 50s is only for people aged 50 or over.
+Like standard life cover, you pay a premium each month, and the policy will pay out a lump sum when you die.
+This type of life insurance doesn’t have a set term, so you’ll usually pay premiums until your death.

 Unlike other types of life insurance, you won’t be asked for your medical history when you apply for over 50s cover, so you’re guaranteed to be accepted.
 You’re also guaranteed a payout, as the policy lasts until you die.